Neighbors relieved after arrest made in horrific Irondequoit death

 ROCHESTER, N.Y.
-(WROC) —Neighbors on Culver road are thankful to police after a man was charged and taken into custody in connection to the gruesome death of his girlfriend.
+(WROC) — Neighbors on Culver road are thankful to police after a man was taken into custody in connection to the gruesome death of his girlfriend.

-40-year-old Seth Larson has been taken into custody and charged, after his girlfriend, Lisa Shuler, was found dismembered at their home last week.
+40-year-old Seth Larson has been taken into custody after his girlfriend, Lisa Shuler, was found dismembered at their home last week.
 Additional remains of Shuler’s were found in Durand Lake.

 Larson was found in West Virginia, and had been reportedly had been staying in a hotel in Lewis County for a few days.
 Larson is charged with murder in the 2nd degree, concealment of a human corpse and tampering with physical evidence.
 Larson has been taken into custody and is now awaiting extradition to New York.